o3de/o3de.org/content/docs/userguide/rendering/effect-groups/screen-fader-effect.md

 ---
-description: ' Use the screen fader effect to manage screen fade properties in &ALYlong;. '
+description: ' Use the screen fader effect to manage screen fade properties in Amazon Lumberyard. '
 title: Using the Screen Fader Effect
 ---
 # Using the Screen Fader Effect {#effect-groups-screen-fader-effect}